AY2021S2-CS2113-F10-2/tp/docs/UserGuide.md

 Format: `view  t/E  [a/ACTIVITY_NAME]  [date/DD-MM-YYYY]`

 * View existing exercise records.
 The records will be sorted by date in descending order (The latest record will be the first record).
-* The tag value should be ‘E’ in the upper case, which specifies the output for records of exercise data.
+* The tag value should be `E` in the upper case, which specifies the output for records of exercise data.
 * The name and date of the exercise activity are optional fields used for filtering the records that will be displayed.
 If none, all existing records will be displayed.
 * The name of the exercise activity may be specified to view records of the specified exercise activity.
 The name of the exercise should be a String.
 * The date/activity name of the exercise activity may be specified to view records on the specified date.
 * The date should be less than or equal to the current date.
-* The date format should be DD-MM-YYYY, other formats are not acceptable.
+* The date format should be `DD-MM-YYYY`, other formats are not acceptable.

 Example of usage: